Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 In the Eco Gallery, you will find information about the flora and fauna in this area.

-Upon going outside, you are straight onto the Skywalk that will take you into the forest canopy.
+Upon going outside, you are straight onto the Skywalk, which will take you into the forest canopy.

 Skywalk taking nature walks on the Gold Coast.